Rhapsodiew/DiscordBot_Rodolphe/README.md

 **Rodolphe** is a custom Discord bot built in JavaScript that connects to my school's intranet.
 It should allows students to access school-related data such as schedules, notifications, and other features directly from Discord.

+There are a few problems with the API restrictions of my school's intranet, which lead to errors.

 ## 🎓 Key Features

 - 📅 Fetch and display data